 Yes.
 A lobbyist may request an Advisory Opinion regarding his/her own conduct.
-However, your question may have already been addressed by an Advisory Opinion which has previously been issued.
-Click here for prior Advisory Opinions.
+To determine whether the question has already been addressed in an Advisory Opinion, click here to view prior Opinions.

-Yes, there are no exemptions for paying the normal registration fees simply because you are employed by a non-profit organization.
+Yes, there are no exemptions for non-profit organizations.

-3. How do I add or delete an employer if I change jobs?
+3. How does a lobbyist add or delete an employer?

-Within one week of the change, notify the Ethics Commission by letter or e-mail if you delete an employer or change your address.
-You must complete an additional Lobbyist Notice of Representation form when you add a new employer, and pay an additional fee of $100.00 for each represented employer which you add.
+A lobbyist desiring to add or delete an employer or change addresses must notify the Ethics Commission in writing within one week of the change.
+The lobbyist must complete an additional Lobbyist Notice of Representation form to add a new employer and pay an additional fee of $100.00 for each additional employer.

-If you stop lobbying altogether, you must complete a Termination Form; otherwise you will remain on the active lobbyist list and be responsible for filing reports.
-The form is on this website under Lobbyist Lists and Blank Forms.
+All lobbyists who wish to stop lobbying altogether must complete a Lobbyist Termination Notice.
+Otherwise the lobbyist will remain on the active lobbyist list and be responsible for filing Lobbyist Activity Reports.
+To access the form, go to Lobbyist Lists and Blank Forms on this website.

 5. Are lobbyist identification badges provided to all lobbyists?

-6. Will e-mail addresses of lobbyists be available to the public and Legislators?
+6. Will e-mail addresses of lobbyists be available to the public?

 7. How do I get a new Lobbyist Directory?